dsj7419/python-learning-by-projects/README.md

 ## How to Use This Repository

-- **Learners:** Navigate through the modules, read the concepts, and work on projects.
+- **Learners:** Navigate through the modules, read the concepts, and work on projects on the [course website](https://dsj7419.github.io/python-learning-by-projects/).
+Each lesson is available as a separate page, and quizzes are integrated into the web interface for a seamless learning experience.
-- **Contributors:** Feel free to improve existing content, add new projects, or enhance documentation.
+- **Contributors:** Feel free to improve existing content, add new projects, or enhance documentation by interacting with the [GitHub repository](https://github.com/dsj7419/python-learning-by-projects).

 ## Getting Started